I-ESC/Project-Ava/README.md

 # For AVA-100
 mkdir videos
-# Then download the video from Google Drive and place it in the videos folder.
+# Then download the videos from Google Drive and place them in the videos folder.
 ```

 ---